Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 ### 3.1 `management-nodes-rollout` with CSM upgrade

 All management nodes will be upgraded to a new image because CSM itself is being upgraded.
-All management nodes, excluding `ncn-m001`, will be upgraded with IUF.
-`ncn-m001` will be upgraded with manual commands.
 This section describes how to test a new image and CFS configuration on a single canary node first before rolling it out to the other management nodes of the same management type.
 Follow the steps below to upgrade all management nodes.